What Is The Difference Between Speech And Language?

 If you feel your child’s articulation is delayed, an articulation assessment, and possibly an Oral Motor assessment should be conducted.
 Treating articulation delay is one of Stephanie’s specialties.

 When a child consistently has ear infections or fluid in the ears, it makes it difficult to hear sounds and words accurately.
-If you plug your ears with your fingers, you can appreciate the muffled quality of speech your child is experiencing.
+If you plug your ears with your fingers, you can appreciate the muffled quality of speech your child may be experiencing.
 Recurrent ear infections often occur before age 3, when a child is learning to speak.
-It is crucial to keep follow-up appointments with your pediatrician or pediatric otolayngologist (ENT (Ear, Nose & Throat) physician) to make sure the ears have been cleared of fluid after a course of antibiotics.
-In addition, periodically have your child’s hearing formally tested in a sound proof booth with an audiologist.
+It is crucial to keep follow-up appointments with your pediatrician or pediatric otolaryngologist (ENT (Ear, Nose & Throat) physician) to make sure the ears have been cleared of fluid after a course of antibiotics.
+In addition, periodically have your child’s hearing formally tested in a soundproof booth with an audiologist.
 More information and tips regarding communicating with your child when he/she has an ear infection can be found on the blog Ear Infections and Language Development.

-In NYC many families are bilingual or even trilingual.
-When a child is exposed to two (or more) languages, he/she should meet language milestones.
-Developmental rough patches may include mixing vocabulary and grammar from the multiple languages.
-There have been only a few children with whom I have worked where I discouraged two (or three) languages based on the type and severity of the language delay, sometimes it is best to temporarily focus on the primary language.
+Many NYC families are bilingual or even trilingual.
+When a child is exposed to two (or more) languages, language milestones should still be met.
+Developmental rough patches may include mixing vocabulary and grammar from multiple languages.
+It is unusual for Stephanie to discourage a child’s exposure to two (or three) languages, but based on the type and severity of the language delay, sometimes it is best to temporarily focus on the primary language.

 Did you know that a great way to encourage speech and language skills while reading with your child is to do so face to face?
 When you face your child while holding the book next to your face, (not in front of your mouth) your child can observe your facial expressions and also watch how you move your mouth when you speak.
 Stephanie provides book recommendations on her website and on her blog.